Duck Congee

 Cooking in stock

 What gives congee it's amazing flavour is cooking the rice in stock.
 I use a 1:9 ratio (1 cup rice, 9 cups stock).
 This will give a perfect texture after cooking.
 For this congee, you can use either duck stock (hard to find, unless you make your own) or store-bought chicken stock.
 I rarely buy store-bought stocks/broths.
-I have my own recipe for chicken stock, that I'll make once or twice a month and freeze - the flavour is much better and it's super easy.
+For this recipe, I used chicken stock - but the bones from the duck in the pan also infused the congee with their flavour too.
+The results are incredibly fragrant and poultrylicious!

 How long should congee cook for?